-387. The whole Second Chapter of this Part, relates to the Dominant Seventh, particularly Art.
-317, where the difference between the added and the transient Seventh is shown.
-The third Section, treats of its Resolution; which term is equally applied to the descent of the Seventh, whether used by Transition, Suspension, Syncopation, or Addition.
+The Discords of Addition, although implied in the writings of Morley, p.
+143; Simpson, p.
+67; Pepusch, p.
+40, 168, &c. were not fully established until Mr. Holden's Essay appeared in 1770.
+The term Addition is now adopted in France by M. Langlè (1801,) but in a less extensive sense.
+Seventh, particularly Art.
+317, where the difference between the added and the transient Seventh is shewn.
+The third Section, p.
+174, treats of its Resolution; which term is equally applied to the descent of the Seventh, whether used by Transition, Suspension, Syncopation, or Addition.